Archaeology of Rwanda: Iron objects

 Two collections of iron objects were found.
 In the first collection, a small pot with six iron beads and a potentially broken bracelet were found.
 In the second collection (found right next to the adult human's remains), two bracelets, a necklet, and a hollow disc were found.
 As Giblin and colleagues explain, “The results of the metallographic investigation carried out on the two objects suggest that a significant amount of time and technical skill was used to form and manipulate the shapes of these objects.”

 It was well understood by archaeologists that much iron was being produced in southern Rwanda and the Great Lakes region in general.
 Archaeologists are attempting to confirm if the source of this iron is either local or if it was obtained through trade networks.

 Ironsmiths in Rwanda during the first millennium AD used furnaces made of decorated clay bricks.
-However, the products of these furnaces are rare until the analysis conducted at this site.
+However, the products of these furnaces are rare until the analysis is conducted at this site.
 There are two reasons for this: Rwanda's wet climate which corrodes metals and the recycling of iron into different products by ironsmiths (which leaves relatively no iron discarded).
 Archaeometallurgical analyses conducted on the iron objects found at Kabusanze suggest that one or more skilled ironsmiths made these objects.
 The analyses also indicate that the ironsmiths were capable of forging the iron "long strands and then into symmetrical circles."
 The artisans were able to use complex techniques to forge these jewelry pieces.
 The presence of iron in the first millennium AD in Rwanda suggests that iron was prized not just for practical usages, but also for "bodily adornment."